Interactive lasso-based mask generation for PixInsight. [more]

 Feathering is stored per region: each region remembers the feather value it was drawn with, so regions with different softness can coexist in the same mask.
 As we move through the history (see History bar), the slider updates to show the feather of the current region, so we always see the value that region was drawn with.

 To change the feather of a region we have already drawn, we navigate the history to that region, set the slider to the new value, and click the small Apply (checkmark) button at the end of the Feather row.
 The button lights up whenever the slider differs from the current region's stored value, signalling a pending change; clicking it re-feathers that region in place.
-This is not a separate history step — undoing the region removes the feather change along with it.
+This is not a separate history step.
+Undoing the region removes the feather change along with it.
 (Invert steps carry no feather, so the Apply button is unavailable on them.)
 When we import an existing instance, the slider snaps to the feather value of the most recently added region.

 The Contract/Expand control resizes a region by a number of pixels before feathering is applied:

 Just like Feather, Contract/Expand is stored per region and works the same way: the value applies to new regions as we draw them, the slider tracks the current region as we travel the history, and an Apply (checkmark) button at the end of the row commits a new value to a region we have already drawn (it lights up while a change is pending).
-The reset button next to it returns the displayed amount to 0 — handy as a quick way to clear the value before drawing the next region, or before Applying 0 to the current one.
+The reset button next to it returns the displayed amount to 0.
+Handy as a quick way to clear the value before drawing the next region, or before Applying 0 to the current one.
 This is ideal for tightening a selection just inside an object’s boundary, or growing it to safely cover a structure plus a margin.

 These two controls govern the Magic Wand tool and are active only while the wand is the selected drawing mode:

-The wand grows a contiguous area — it spreads outward from the click point through connected matching pixels and stops at borders that exceed the tolerance, so it does not select matching pixels elsewhere in the image.
+The wand grows a contiguous area.
+It spreads outward from the click point through connected matching pixels and stops at borders that exceed the tolerance, so it does not select matching pixels elsewhere in the image.
 Each wand selection is recorded as an ordinary region, so it participates in Add/Subtract, Feather, Contract/Expand, Invert, and the history exactly like a drawn shape.

 The History buttons —